John Williams: Awards, recognition and legacy

-Williams has been inducted into the American Classical Music Hall of Fame and the Hollywood Bowl Hall of Fame.
+Williams was inducted into the Songwriters Hall of Fame in 1998.
+He has also been inducted into the American Classical Music Hall of Fame and the Hollywood Bowl Hall of Fame.
 Williams was honored with the annual Richard Kirk award at the 1999 BMI Film and TV Awards, recognizing his contribution to film and television music.
 In 2004, he received a Kennedy Center Honor.
 He won a Classic Brit Award in 2005 for his soundtrack work of the previous year.
-Williams has won the Grammy Award for Best Instrumental Composition for his scores for Star Wars, Close Encounters of the Third Kind, Superman, The Empire Strikes Back, E.T. the Extra-Terrestrial, Angela's Ashes, Munich, Indiana Jones and the Kingdom of the Crystal Skull, and The Book Thief.
-The competition includes not only composers of film scores, but also composers of instrumental music of any genre, including composers of classical fare such as symphonies and chamber music.

 In 2003, the International Olympic Committee accorded Williams its highest individual honor, the Olympic Order.
 In 2009, Williams received the National Medal of Arts in the White House in Washington, D.C., for his achievements in symphonic music for films, and "as a pre-eminent composer and conductor [whose] scores have defined and inspired modern movie-going for decades".
 In 2012, Williams received the Brit Award for Outstanding Contribution to Music.
 In 2013, Williams was presented with the Ken Burns Lifetime Achievement Award.
-In 2016, Williams was made a Chevalier De L'Ordre des Arts et des Lettres – Government of France In 2018, the performing rights organization Broadcast Music, Inc. established The John Williams Award, of which Williams became the first recipient.
-That same year, Williams received the Grammy Trustees Award, a Special Merit Award presented to individuals who, during their careers in music, have made significant contributions other than performance (and some performers through 1983) to the field of recording.
-He additionally received a President's Medal award from The Juilliard School and announced during the ceremony that he intended to bequeath his entire library of concert and film music scores, as well as his sketchbooks, to the college.
+In 2016, Williams was made a Chevalier De L'Ordre des Arts et des Lettres from the Government of France.
+In 2018, the performing rights organization Broadcast Music, Inc. established The John Williams Award, of which Williams became the first recipient.
+That same year, Williams received the Grammy Trustees Award, a Special Merit Award presented to individuals who have made significant contributions to the field of recording.
+He received a President's Medal award from the Juilliard School and announced during the ceremony that he intended to bequeath his entire library of scores and his sketchbooks, to the college.

-In 2020, Williams won the Grammy Award for "Best Instrumental Composition" for composing Star Wars: Galaxy's Edge Symphonic Suite, and he received his 52nd Oscar nomination for "Best Original Score" at the 92nd Academy Awards for Star Wars: The Rise of Skywalker.
-In 2020, Williams received the Gold Medal of the Royal Philharmonic Society as well as the Princess of Asturias Award for the Arts (jointly with Ennio Morricone).
+In 2020, Williams received the Gold Medal of the Royal Philharmonic Society and the Princess of Asturias Award for the Arts (jointly with Ennio Morricone).
 In 2022, Williams was awarded an honorary knighthood (KBE) by Queen Elizabeth II, "for services to film music", one of the final two honorary knighthoods awarded during the Queen's seventy-year reign.
-In 2024, Williams was inducted into the American Academy of Arts and Letters (jointly with Terence Blanchard) and received the Disney Legends award at the Honda Center in August of the same year.
+In 2024, Williams was inducted into the American Academy of Arts and Letters (jointly with Terence Blanchard) and received the Disney Legends award at the Honda Center.
+His career was chronicled in the documentary Music by John Williams.

+On April 29, 2026, the John Williams Performing Arts Center was named in his honor at North Hollywood High School, his alma mater.